kryton/people/README.md

 * build the docker file
 * figure out how to get a load from your HR system into this.
 (TBD: provide a sample input file)

+# Gotchas
+* Auth is done via LDAP and storing stuff in the session cookie.
+It also uses the shoutout auth email to log you in.
+This may be a 'security' issue in your organisation.
+I judged the risk as low, but I put this note in the readme in case you might not.
+* we also reset the session/user details in the preferences area.